-But before to dive deeper with individual cases, I would first like to note what we will consider as architectural documentation.
-Unfortunately, there are no standards in software architecture that need to be followed when creating documentation, such as, for example, in architecture of buildings.
-In addition, each company may have its own rules for writing documentation, which you also need to follow.
-In this article, the architectural documentation will be referring to the high-level description of the system, showing its basic principles of work.
-The main purpose of this documentation is to correlate functional and non-functional requirements.
+However, before to dive deeper with individual cases, I would first like to note what we consider as architectural documentation.
+Unfortunately, there are no standards in software architecture that need to be followed when creating documentation, such as, for example, in the architecture of buildings.
+Also, each company may have its own rules for writing documentation, which you also need to follow.
+In this article, the architectural documentation is referring to the high-level description of the system, showing its fundamental principles of work.
+The primary purpose of this documentation is to correlate functional and non-functional requirements.

 - The Path to Becoming a Software Architect

 - Books in Software Architecture

 Before describing how to create architectural documentation properly, we need to understand why it is required.

 There are three primary goals for architectural documentation: